The timeline for the MATS Winter 2027 program is:

 Fellows will also receive support from MATS’ Research Management team, who work with mentors by tracking scholar research progress, unblocking scholar research, and assisting with grant applications and deadlines.

 Fellows develop as researchers by working with an experienced research mentor, interacting with other fellows, and receiving support from our Research Management team.
-Research managers meet weekly with most scholars and mentors and help with research strategy, research unblocking, and project coordination.
+Research managers meet weekly with most fellows and mentors and help with research strategy, research unblocking, and project coordination.

 Other forms of training include workshops on different parts of the research process and seminars on a variety of AI technical safety and governance research.